Should your small business brand make a political stand on social media?

 Everything one says or does online creates an impression.
 According to Small Business Trends, fifty-two percent of small business owners post daily on social media.
 Political rhetoric that stirs up negativity can damage branding for a small business—so it’s important to have a divide between personal views and business branding.

 It may be inevitable that personal causes and beliefs may seep into marketing and business.
 It is important to know your crowd and understand the effect this will have on them, and inevitably your business.
-Political posts can isolate up to half of your audience.
+Check your facts and bias.

 2. Fact Check